Cosmian/mse-cli/documentation/docs/configuration.md

 #### MSE docker

-The MSE docker parameter defines the docker to run in the MSE node. *Cosmian* offers one docker:
+The MSE docker parameter defines which docker image will run in the MSE node. *Cosmian* offers one docker:

 - [ghcr.io/cosmian/mse-pytorch:20230104085621](https://github.com/Cosmian/mse-docker-pytorch/pkgs/container/mse-pytorch).
 This docker contains plenty of flask and machine learning dependencies.